cartant/firebase-key/README.md

 npm install firebase-key --save
 ```

-And import the functions for use with TypeScript and ES2015:
+And import the functions for use with TypeScript or ES2015:

 ```js
 import { key } from "firebase-key";